Solo Therapist? How to Handle Phone Calls While in Session (SimplePractice Users)

 Make sure your online booking is prominently displayed on your website, Psychology Today profile, Google Business Profile, and email signature.
 SimplePractice’s client portal allows self-scheduling for both new and existing clients.

-Limitation: Online booking captures tech-comfortable clients who do not have questions.
-New therapy clients — especially first-timers — often need to talk before committing.
-They want to know if you are the right fit.
+Limitation: Online booking captures tech-comfortable clients who don’t have questions.
+New therapy clients. especially first-timers. often need to talk before committing.
+They want to know if you’re the right fit.

 2. Set Up Text-Back for Missed Calls ($0 to $20/month)

 Configure an automatic text response when calls go unanswered: “Thank you for reaching out to [Practice Name].
-I am currently in session and unable to answer.
-You can book online at [SimplePractice booking link] or I will return your call within 24 hours.”
+I’m currently in session and unable to answer.
+You can book online at [SimplePractice booking link] or I’ll return your call within 24 hours.”

-Limitation: Better than silence, but 78% of therapy seekers want a conversation — not a text link.
-The text-back helps but does not solve the core problem.
+Limitation: Better than silence, but 78% of therapy seekers want a conversation. not a text link.
+The text-back helps but doesn’t solve the core problem.

 3. Hire a Virtual Receptionist Part-Time ($800 to $1,500/month)